 The committee undertakes the functions assigned to it by Transpaco's board of directors, as well as those mandated by the South African Companies Act.
-Management is responsible for the business's day-today operations, but the board is ultimately accountable for the group's long-term viability.
-The board entrusted major responsibilities to the transformation, social & ethics committee in this regard.
+Management is responsible for the business's day-to-day operations, but the board is ultimately accountable for the group's long-term viability.
+The board entrusted major responsibilities to the transformation, social δ ethics committee in this regard.

-The committee is chaired by lead independent director Stephen van der Linde and further comprises CEO Phillip Abelheim, CFO Louis Weinberg, non-executive Chairman Derek Thomas and independent non-executive director Bonge Mkhondo who resigned on 17 February 2022 and was replaced by Yolande Mahlangu effective from 6 April 2022.
+The committee is chaired by lead independent director Stephen van der Linde and further comprises CEO Phillip Abelheim, CFO Louis Weinberg, non-executive Chairman Derek Thomas and independent non-executive director Yolande Mahlangu.
 Details of meeting attendance are on page 30.